 It’s slightly apt that I’m writing this so close to Marina O’Loughlin saying nice things about The Man Behind The Curtain in Leeds given that restaurant’s York roots.
 I never made it to the Blind Swine during its Swinegate tenure, in fact to be brutally honest I wasn’t hugely tempted after watching a rather self-absorbed demo from Micheal O’Hare at the Food Festival.
 Everything suggested that the food was sensational, but I couldn’t quite crest the peak of irritating self-assurance insulating the whole thing.
-Opened by the Blind Swine’s former sous chef Josh Overington as a sister restaurant in summer 2013, six months later Josh and Micheal went their separate ways with Josh taking charge of the Cochon, thankfully no longer with bra stalactites.
+Opened by the Blind Swine’s former sous chef Josh Overington as a sister restaurant in summer 2013, six months later Josh and Micheal went their separate ways with Josh taking charge of Le Cochon Aveugle, thankfully no longer with bra stalactites.

 Greeting us were side plates of fresh bread and butter.
 Well done beurre noisette fastened such nutty flavour to the fresh bread that it was almost an event in itself.